D1rtyC0de/ICM/README.md

 Apprechiate all the help and support bro!

 */
-//      Tokenomics and distribution
+//      Tokenomics and distribution 12% total tax
-//      3% of every transacion is converted to BNB and sent to the IceMoonCharity wallet
+//      6% of every transacion is converted to BNB and sent to the IceMoonCharity wallet
-//      TO ENSURE WE MEET OUR GOALS WE WILL USE THIS 'CHARITY WALLET' TO FUND MARKETING UNTIL WE REACH 1K HOLDERS
+//      "TO ENSURE WE MEET OUR GOALS WE WILL USE THIS 'CHARITY WALLET' TO FUND MARKETING & DEVELOPMENT UNTIL WE REACH 1K HOLDERS
-//      WHEN WE REACH 1K HOLDERS ALL BNB IN THIS WALLET WILL BE SENT TO CHARITY TO AID THE HELP IN FIGHTING CLIMATE CHANGE!
+//      WHEN WE REACH 1K HOLDERS 80% BNB IN THIS WALLET WILL BE SENT TO CHARITY AFTER CONVERTING TO FIAT, TO AID THE HELP IN FIGHTING CLIMATE CHANGE
+//      AND THE REMAING 20% WILL BE FOR MARKETING AND FUTURE DEVELOPMENT"
 //      3% of every transacion is burned!
 //      3% of every transaction is redistributed between holders of the coin!